Fake Shark: Liar (2012–2014)

 In 2012, Fake Shark – Real Zombie! signed to Canadian record label, Light Organ Records, a subsidiary of 604 Records run by entertainment lawyer, Jonathan Simkin and local musician and friend of the band, Tony Dallas would join the group as their new bassist, (following the departures of Bossley and Holt from the group in 2010).
 On September 18, 2012, Fake Shark – Real Zombie! premiered "Girls", the first single off their next album featuring Hot Hot Heat's lead singer, Steve Bays.
 The single marked a considerable shift in the band's sound, moving away from the post-hardcore styling of their early material into a new territory of off-kilter pop for the group, which set the tone for their third studio album, Liar released February 14, 2014 via Light Organ and Universal Music Group.

-The album's expansive list of producers and collaborators included Bays, Dave Ogilvie, Henry Rollins, Greig Nori, Jimmy Urine, Care Failure of Die Mannequin, Adaline, Japanese Voyeurs, and The Birthday Massacre.
+The album's expansive list of producers and collaborators included Bays, Ogilvie, Henry Rollins, Greig Nori, Jimmy Urine, Care Failure of Die Mannequin, Adaline, Japanese Voyeurs, and The Birthday Massacre.
 Liar was preceded by remaining singles, Get Weird and Paint It Gold released January 31 and April 16, 2013, respectively.
 Following its release, Fake Shark – Real Zombie! toured across parts of North America, Europe and Asia throughout 2013 into the next year, including serving as a support act, along with 604 Records artist, Jessica Lee for Marianas Trench guitarist, Matt Webb's 2014 Canadian tour in promotion of his second EP, The Right Direction during the spring of 2014.
 Fake Shark – Real Zombie! concluded the year releasing the single, "Can't See You" featuring Danny Lohner, formerly of Nine Inch Nails (under his artist pseudonym "Renholdër") for the soundtrack of The Soska Sisters' 2014 horror film See No Evil 2 starring WWE professional wrestler, Kane on November 10, 2014.